 Dota 2, like all esports, is in its infancy.
-The idea of gambling on video games is new.
+The idea of Dota 2 gambling – or gambling on any video games – is new.
 Some legwork may be required to make the most of this opportunity, but the information is out there, and someone is always willing to put in the effort.
-That someone could profit enormously.
+Someone who takes the time to become an early expert at Dota 2 online betting could profit enormously.

 Latest Dota 2 betting news

 Qualifiers for the 2017 Asia Championships provide plenty of great esports betting opportunities this week.
 Let’s run down all four Dota 2 qualifiers.